Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

 \subsection{An LP-Based Tree-Partition Algorithm}

-Recall that due to Assumption~\ref{observe1} we only consider a tour that delivers an integer amount of demand to each customer in the tour.
+After Assumption~\ref{observe1} we only consider a tour that delivers an integer amount of demand to each customer in the tour.
 Since $k$ is fixed, there are at most $mn^{O(k)}$ feasible tours for $k$-MCVRP.
-Note that for splittable $k$-MCVRP each customer's demand is a unit by Assumption~\ref{reduction2}.
+Moreover, by Assumption~\ref{reduction2}, for splittable $k$-MCVRP each customer's demand is a unit.
 Denote the set of feasible tours by $\C$, and define a variable $x_C$ for each tour $C\in\C$.
-We have the following LP.
+We build the following LP.

 The LP-based tree-partition algorithm is shown in Algorithm~\ref{algo:lp-tree-partition}.